Louis IX of France: Sources

 Much of what is known of Louis's life comes from Jean de Joinville's famous Life of Saint Louis.
 Joinville was a close friend, confidant, and counselor to the king.
 He participated as a witness in the papal inquest into Louis's life that resulted in his canonization in 1297 by Pope Boniface VIII.
 Two other important biographies were written by the king's confessor, Geoffrey of Beaulieu, and his chaplain, William of Chartres.
 While several individuals wrote biographies in the decades following the king's death, only Jean of Joinville, Geoffrey of Beaulieu, and William of Chartres wrote from personal knowledge of the king and of the events they describe, and all three are biased favorably to the king.
 The fourth important source of information is William of Saint-Parthus's 19th-century biography, which he wrote using material from the papal inquest mentioned above.

 Early life

-Louis was born on 25 April 1214 at Poissy, near Paris, the son of Louis the Lion and Blanche of Castile, and was baptized there in La Collégiale Notre-Dame church.
-His grandfather on his father's side was Philip II, king of France; his grandfather on his mother's side was Alfonso VIII, king of Castile.
+Louis was born on 25 April 1214 at Poissy, near Paris, the son of then-Prince Louis "the Lion" (later Louis VIII of France) and Blanche of Castile, during the reign of his paternal grandfather, Philip II "Augustus" of France, and was baptized in Poissy in La Collégiale Notre-Dame church.
+His maternal grandfather was King Alfonso VIII of Castile.
 Tutors of Blanche's choosing taught him Latin, public speaking, writing, military arts, and government.
-He was nine years old when his grandfather Philip II died and his father became King Louis VIII.
+His father succeeded to the throne upon Philip II's death in 1223, when then-Prince Louis was nine years old.

+Minority (1226–1234)

 Louis was 12 years old when his father died on 8 November 1226.
-He was crowned king within the month at Reims Cathedral.
-His mother, Blanche, ruled France as regent during his minority.
+His coronation as king took place on 29 November 1226 at Reims Cathedral, officiated by the bishop of Soissons.
+Louis's mother, Queen Blanche, ruled France as regent during his minority.
 Louis's mother instilled in him her devout Christianity.
 She is once recorded to have said:

-His younger brother Charles I of Sicily (1227–85) was created count of Anjou, thus founding the Capetian Angevin dynasty.
+Louis's younger brother Charles I of Sicily (1227–85) was created count of Anjou, thus founding the Capetian Angevin dynasty.